 Shah Mosque

-To get an undisturbed shot of Shah Mosque I recommend going around 7 am.
+To get an undisturbed shot of the Shah Mosque, I recommend going around 7 am.

 Chehel Sotoon Palace

 Chehel Sotoon Palace is a Persian pavilion in the garden that Shah Abbas II used for entertainment and receptions.
-The palace contains many frescos and paintings, depicting various battle scenes.
+The palace contains many frescoes and paintings, depicting various battle scenes.

 Azadegan Tea House